By Sammy Maisie

 Pleasant Hill United Methodist

-Bible study will be this Wednesday at 7 PM, We will discuss Luke 23.
+Now the Lord is that Spirit; and where the Spirit of the Lord is, there is Liberty.
+2 Cor.3:17.
+Bible study will be this Wednesday at 7 PM, We will discuss Luke 24.

-Please be in prayer for: Tom Byrd, Fred Replogle, Ron Dargel, The family of Sasha Payne, Donna Burd, Bella Maillet, Sheila Hoggatt, David Compton, Dustin Redman, David Cornelison, Jan Smikle, Patsy Lummis, Morgan Green, Pat Smikle, Lewis Uchtman, Jason Hazaga, Rick Collins, Mark Mason, Steve Eggers, Lynn Smith, Shannon Collins, Madge Kennemer, the leaders of our nation and the men and women of the military.
+Please be in prayer for: Tom Byrd, Fred Replogle, Ron Dargel, David Smikle, The family of Betty Scott, The family of Floyd Carothers, The family of Linda Fern Heard, Dustin Redman, Butch Alcorn, Andi Nickole Replogle, Donna Burd, Bella Maillet, Sheila Hoggatt, David Compton, David Cornelison, Jan Smikle, Patsy Lummis, Morgan Green, Pat Smikle, Lewis Uchtman, Jason Hazaga, Rick Collins, Mark Mason, Steve Eggers, Lynn Smith, Shannon Collins, Madge Kennemer, the leaders of our nation and the men and women of the military.

 By Pastor Bob Holden